argoproj/argo-events/api/event-source.md

 <p>

-ApiURL is the url of the storagegrid api.
+APIURL is the url of the storagegrid api.

 </p>